success222/success222/README.md

 ## 👋 Hi there!
 I'm Success

-I'm a Registered Nurse transitioning into Data Science.
+I'm a Registered Nurse with a growing expertise in Data Science.
 I have a strong passion for leveraging data to improve healthcare outcomes.
 My journey into data science stems from a desire to make a broader impact in healthcare beyond bedside care.
-I am currently enrolled in the IBM Data Science Professional Certificate and building hands-on projects to strengthen my skills.
+I am enrolled in the IBM Data Science Professional Certificate and building hands-on projects to strengthen my skills.

 ---